 Constant 43-PSI Steam Pressure

 If you’re looking for a variable steam dial or different speeds, then you’re out of the luck.
 The MC1275 comes with a single delivery rate of up to 37 grams per minute at 43 PSI.

 Or you can completely ignore that piece of advice and activate the steam lock.
-The steam lock makes it so you don’t have to constantly pull the trigger to shoot steam, but instead, it sprays a non-stop jet of steam for added dissolving and cleaning power.
+The steam lock makes it so you don’t have to pull the trigger to shoot steam, but instead, it sprays a non-stop jet of steam for added dissolving and cleaning power.

 8-minute Heating Time

 For a full 43-ounce tank of water, the MC1275 requires up to eight minutes for the water to boil and produce steam.
 Indeed, a full tank of water can supply up to 45 continuous minutes of cleaning, but we noticed that after roughly 10 to 15 minutes, the amount of steam would drop significantly and require reheating.
-On average, you’ll spend around 30 minutes on waiting for 45 minutes of cleaning.
+On average, you’ll spend around 30 minutes waiting for 45 minutes of cleaning.

 Wide Selection of Cleaning Attachments

 But perhaps the most attractive thing about the MC1275 is the 18 cleaning attachments that it comes with.
 The most prominent attachments, in no particular order, are the jet nozzle, the floor mop attachment, and the scrub.

 We are fond of the floor mop attachment since it eliminates the need to use harmful chemicals to keep tiles and floorboards spotless.
 The brush is an excellent tool for spot-cleaning grout, ovens, faucets, and other small objects and surfaces.
 There’s also a built-in storage compartment where all the tools remain safe and sound when not in use.